 Are you looking for an easy crochet top pattern or crochet clothing to make?
-The Olivia sweater top is a simple 2-panel design that works up fast, drapes beautifully, and is excellent for beginners!
+The Olivia top is a simple 2-panel design that works up fast, drapes beautifully, and is excellent for beginners!

 Read on down to learn how to crochet a top today… I can’t wait to see what yours looks like!